 As a type of API, these connect your app to a particular service.
 For example, your app may have built-in voice connectivity so that your customers can reach your agents easily.
 Using an API of this type allows you to add SMS or MMS, video, social media, or even specialized channels like WhatsApp to your application on an as-needed basis.
 Other tools, like software development kits (SDKs), work as a means for your developers to create the specialized solutions that your business needs.

 Understanding how these APIs function is critical.
 Here are a few distinct types that you’ll inevitably have to incorporate into your application’s loadout:

 When incorporating this type of API, there are varied functions that your development team adds to make it easier for customers to reach your team.
 While it may seem obvious that voice calling by traditional phone numbers is the base functionality, your team also can add call recording, call routing, conference calling, and even text-to-speech functions to your application.
 REST APIs are also added so that the app both sends and receives phone calls.
-This type of API allows voice services to connect with one another, as we covered in our Voxbone guide.
+This type of API allows voice services to connect with one another.

 SMS, MMS, and RCS APIs

 More than 65% of the world’s population sends text messages, and more than two trillion texts were sent in 2018 alone, so you’ll want to leverage texting to reach customers.
 Most communication platform as a service (CPaaS) providers delivers texting features that will reach out via short message service (SMS) and multimedia message service (MMS), which are standard texting formats.
 Solutions like the Twilio Messaging API will convert SMS to MMS, allow for automatic picture resizing (to accommodate file size limitations), and allow for message tracking for reporting.